 – Why Education and Welfare Reform Are The MOST Important Issues Of Our Time –

-After that, President Hoover worsened the economy through strict government inaction.
+After that, President Hoover worsened that economy, through strict government inaction.

 This is important to note for a variety of reasons.
 Many Americans today, old and young, have forgotten the roots of our society.
-While history often points to the Great Depression in terms of economic uncertainty, after the 1920’s the issue of federal government expansion largely dominated American culture.
-Even today the size of the federal government and government intervention still hold as one of the most controversial and core beliefs of American citizens.
+While history often points to the Great Depression, in terms of economic uncertainty, after the 1920’s the issue of federal government expansion, largely dominated American culture.
+Even today, the size of the federal government and government intervention, still holds as one of the most controversial and core beliefs of American citizens.

-Throughout the 1930’s and 1940’s, the US government continued to “wean” the economy into its modern state.
-Later on, a plane crashed into the Empire State Building’s, “Christian Welfare Offices,” in 1945.
-This occurred after a rash of suicides swept through New York City, albeit a lesser known fact of historical significance today……
+Throughout the 1930’s and 1940’s, the US government continued to “wean” the American economy, into its modern state, through government spending.
+Later on, perhaps due to the controversy surrounding this “early welfare system,” a plane crashed into the Empire State Building’s, “Christian Welfare Offices,” in 1945.
+That plane crash occurred after a rash of suicides, swept through 1940’s New York City.
+This is a lesser known fact of historical significance today……

 Suicide Statistics and the Economy